The City of Reggio Emilia, Italy

 The Reggio Emilia educational philosophy was developed shortly after World War II by psychologist Loris Malaguzzi and parents in the villages surrounding Reggio Emilia, Italy.
-By empowering children in the learning process, we foster creative thinking and a love of learning.
+By empowering children in the learning process, we foster creative thinking and a love of learning through our alternative preschool curriculum.
 The key principles of the Reggio approach are as follows:

 The city of Reggio Emilia, Italy